Impact

 Risk and Exploitability

-No CVSS score or EPSS value is provided, and the vulnerability is not currently listed in CISA’s KEV catalog.
+The CVSS score is 8.8, and the EPSS score is less than 1%.
+The vulnerability is not listed in CISA’s KEV catalog.
 Information on a publicly available exploit is not disclosed; however, kernel use‑after‑free bugs are historically high‑risk.
-The attack vector is inferred to be local or remote via the Bluetooth interface, requiring an attacker to deliver malicious Bluetooth traffic to the target device, which could be possible on exposed devices.
+The likely attack vector is inferred to be local or remote via the Bluetooth interface, requiring an attacker to deliver malicious Bluetooth traffic to the target device, which could be possible on exposed devices.

 OpenCVE Enrichment